wesam-k/reademe-form/README.md

 - 🔭 I’m currently working on a VS Code
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to become as professional Developer
-- 🥅 2020 Goals: Finish HYF and get an internship
+- 🥅 2020 Goals: Finish study in HYF and get an internship
 - ⚡ Fun fact: I love to hike and travel

 ### Connect with me: